mrezasoltani/mrezasoltani.github.io/_pages/Course/starter.md

 ---

 * Websiste of the course: [https://mrezasoltani.github.io/course_modules/](https://mrezasoltani.github.io/course_modules/)
-* Some logisitcs:
+* Some logistics:
   * This course needs some extra effort as 4-6 hours/week as a minimum spending time.
   * There are weekly assignments. both theoretical and programming questions.
-  * Assignments should be done individually' however, dicussion with your friends is encouraged.
+  * Assignments should be done individually' however, discussion with your friends is encouraged.
-  * Many of questions in the assignmnets may seem challenging at the first attempt, but with enough spending time, every student can solve them.
+  * Many of questions in the assignments may seem challenging at the first attempt, but with enough spending time, every student can solve them.
-  * In addition to the course mateials, you may engage yourself with numerous resources out there.
+  * In addition to the course materials, you may engage yourself with numerous resources out there.
   * Being active in the class is **VERY** important for me.
-This is not a spectator sposrt.
-The more you angage yourself in the course, the better understanding of concepts.
+This is not a spectator sport.
+The more you engage yourself in the course, the better understanding of concepts.
   * Always try to ask any questions you may have.
 There is no place to be shy.
   * Most questions and examples come with real-world datasets.